bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * The client could subscribe to any number of such lists
 * The client would have a default subscription after installation to one recommended by the software developer
 * The follow requests of listed accounts and content matching the filters would be hidden
+* Might allow for open forums if paired with #webhooks or #email_mentions